 Now that you’ve double-checked that it’s safe to dig, it’s time to clear out the area where your new gravel driveway will go.

 To create a solid base layer that’s capable of holding the weight of your vehicle, you’ll need to dig down until you reach a firm layer of subsoil.

 Choosing the best tools for the job is critical here.

-You’ll then need to use a good quality spade or shovel to clear away the topsoil.
+You’ll then need to use a good quality spade or shovel to clear away the grass and topsoil.

-Typically, you’ll need to dig between 50mm to 300mm to really get to that solid level of subsoil, though you may prefer to dig a little deeper to get the desired decorative effect you’re going for, providing it is safe to do so.
+Typically, you’ll need to dig between 50mm to 300mm to really get to that solid level of subsoil, though you may prefer to dig a little deeper to get the desired decorative effect you’re going for in your gravel driveway, providing it is safe to do so.

 Disposing of the rubble

-Don’t forget to think about how you’ll dispose of all the rubble you dig up when creating your drive.
-After collecting it in your wheelbarrow, you might want to invest in a dumpster or even a small dump truck to help you get rid of the waste.
+Don’t forget to think about how you’ll dispose of all the rubble you dig up when creating your driveway.
+After collecting it in your wheelbarrow, you might want to invest in a dumpster or even a small dump truck to help you get rid of the waste from the driveway project.

 Don’t forget to find a safe and effective way to dispose of all the waste rubble and topsoil that you dig up.